 We are a leading provider of water and other critical infrastructure solutions nationwide.
-Through our predecessor entitles, we have a long history of working on complex water projects, ranging from the world's largest wastewater recycling and purification system in California to the iconic Hoover Dam.
+Through our predecessor entities, we have a long history of working on complex water projects, ranging from the world's largest wastewater recycling and purification system in California to the iconic Hoover Dam.
 According to Engineering News Record, in 2022 we were nationally ranked as a top ten builder of dams and reservoirs (#1), water supply (#3), water treatment and desalination plants (#8) and mass transit (#9).
 We are led by industry veterans, many with over 20 years of experience, and work closely with our customers to deliver complete solutions, including long-term operations and maintenance.

 The United Nations has stated that climate change is primarily a water crisis as water becomes more scarce, unpredictable, polluted, or a combination of all three.
 Climate change, along with other emerging issues like drinking water contamination, requires significant and complex solutions like those we provide.
-We believe we are entering a period of substantial investment in water solutions, with more than \$60 billion already authorized by federal legislation.
+According to a 2023 S&P Global Construction Spending report, the total nominal market opportunity for water infrastructure is forecasted to be in excess of \$60 billion per year.
 In addition to organic growth opportunities, the existing water industry is highly fragmented by geography and capability, and we believe there is significant opportunity to both further expand our core infrastructure services and provide new services through acquisitions.